This post contains affiliate links.

 How to make roasted vegetable grain bowls

 These roasted veggie grain bowls begin with cooking the sorghum (a very easy process, even if you’re new to it).
-From there, we roast the veggies, prepare the dressing, and assemble everything together!
-This dish will take about 15 minutes of prep time, and 45 minutes of cook time.
+This dish will take about 15 minutes of prep time and 45 minutes of cook time.
+Jump to the recipe card for the full printable instructions.

 Combine the sorghum and water in a large pot.
 Bring to a boil, and then reduce the simmer.
 Cover and cook for 45 to 60 minutes – until the water is absorbed – and then fluff the sorghum with a fork.

 Preheat the oven to 450ºF (232ºC).
-Peel and cut the carrots into ¼ inch (½ cm) coins, trim and halve the Brussels sprouts, and peel and cut the the onion into large chunks.
+Peel and cut the carrots into ¼ inch (½ cm) coins, trim and halve the Brussels sprouts, and peel and cut the onion into large chunks.
 Zest the lemon (reserve the zest for later), and then cut it in half.
 Place the veggies, lemon, and thyme sprigs onto a baking sheet and drizzle with oil, salt, and pepper.
-Toss to coat the veggies and then bake for 25 minutes, or until they’re soft and golden at the edges.
-Once cooked, discard the thyme sprigs.

 A close-up view detailing the texture of freshly roasted red onion slices, carrot slices, and halved Brussels sprouts